 - 1.1 Most people know that anyone wanting to modify their house or to put up a new one must get planning permission from the relevant Council or Planning Authority. - 1.2 The planning authority will assess the proposals against the policies set out in its Local Plan before deciding whether or not to give planning permission. - 1.3 In our case, planning applications will be determined by South Oxfordshire District Council.
-Currently, they are in the process of producing a new Local Plan for the period 2011-2034.
-In fact the planning process covers much more than just new housing.
-The emerging Local Plan sets out the identified need and location for housing and employment, and supporting infrastructure, up to 2034.' - 1.4 The emerging Local Plan is highly supportive of neighbourhood planning.
-Objective 6.1 is to 'champion neighbourhood planning, empowering local communities to direct development within their area and provide support to ensure Neighbourhood Development Plans are deliverable, achievable and sustainable'.
+The South Oxfordshire Local Plan 2035 was adopted in December 2020.
+It addresses a series of matters including housing, employment and infrastructure. - 1.4 The newly adopted Local Plan continues to support and empower the production of neighbourhood plans.